theragatha/theragatha.github.io/content/en/theragatha/sujato/chapter-one/thag1.88.md

 bookHidden: true
 ---

-# 1.88 Samiddhi
+# 1.88 Ajjuna

-The Blessed One taught me the Dhamma,
+I was able to lift myself up
-For the abandoning of all attachments,
+From the water to the shore.
-For the ending of craving,
+I’ve penetrated the truths,
-For dispassion, cessation, and nibbāna.
+Like one swept along on a powerful flood.

 ## Notes